M2Team/NanaBox/Documents/ConfigurationReference.md

 ### VideoMonitor

-(Optional) The video monitor setting object of virtual machine.
+The video monitor setting object of virtual machine.

 Note: Available starting with NanaBox 1.5.